zonca/zonca.dev/posts/2018-06-20-organize-code-simulations-nersc.md

 ---
+aliases:
+- /2018/06/organize-code-simulations-nersc
+categories:
+- nersc
+- python
+date: 2018-06-20 18:00
 layout: post
+slug: organize-code-data-simulations-nersc
 title: How to organize code and data for simulations at NERSC
-date: 2018-06-20 18:00
-categories: [nersc, python]
-slug: organize-code-data-simulations-nersc

 ---

 I recently improved my strategy for organizing code and data for simulations run at NERSC,